 Again, the second course I am going to recommend requires you to write code, specifically, programs that reason with uncertainty and make predictions.
 Along the way, you will become comfortable with Bayesian thought, probabilistic graphical models and learning probabilistic models.

-Neural networks inhabit a unique niche among machine learning algorithm since they are not convex, that is they are not guaranteed to have a unique global minimum.
-Nonetheless you should understand the benefits of convex optimization, at least because it helps you become sensitive to the particular problem of non-convexity that you are often faced with in deep learning.
+Neural networks inhabit a unique niche among machine learning algorithms since they are not convex, that is they are not guaranteed to have a unique global minimum.
+Non-the-less you should understand the benefits of convex optimization, not least because it helps you become sensitive to the particular problem of non-convexity that you are often faced with in deep learning.

 Machine learning makes extensive use of information theory to derive the math behind its algorithmic methods, cross entropy, for instance, is used as a loss function.
 However, information theory also informs the concept of model complexity and overfitting; in machine learning, we want to use the model that 'minimizes description length', i.e. a model that accounts for the data in the most succinct way possible, this directly relates to the idea of data compression.
 David MacKay's classic book 'Information Theory, Inference and Learning Algorithms' will not only give you all you need to know about information theory but also present a different approach towards neural networks (chapter 5).
 It is available as PDF on his website.

-Deep Learning: There is a plethora of courses on Deep Learning and with such a fast moving field not only are new ones coming out in quick succession, but older ones are starting to get a little dated.
-I will try to keep this list up to date and add to it as new materials become available.
 Geoffrey Hinton's iconic course on neural networks has recently been relaunched on Coursera, although the content has not been updated.
 However, Hinton is a talented lecturer and this is still a good place to start.
-He also covers a lot of examples and practical applications such as speech and object recognition, image segmentation and language modelling.
+He also covers a lot of examples and practical applications such as speech and object recognition, image segmentation and language modeling.

 For a more thorough stand-alone Deep Learning course Nando de Freitas has published his UBC lectures on youtube.